 '''

 from pyxll import xl_menu, create_ctp, CTPDockPositionFloating

 import wx

 @xl_menu("Example wx CTP")

 def example_wx_ctp():

 Before we can create a wx.Frame the wx.App must have been initialized.

 Make sure we keep a reference to this until create_ctp is called.

 app = wx.App.Get()

 if app is None:

 app = wx.App()

-Create our example frame from the code above

-frame = ExampleFrame()

-Use PyXLL's 'create_ctp' function to create the custom task pane.

-The width, height and position arguments are optional, but for this

-example we'll create the CTP as a floating window rather than the

-default of having it docked to the right.

-create_ctp(frame,

-width=400,

-height=400,

-position=CTPDockPositionFloating)

 '''

+our example frame from the code above xampleFrame() The wid # example LL's 'create_ctp' function to create the custom task pane. th, height and position arguments are optional, but for this we'll create the CTP as a floating window rather than the of having it docked to the right. p(frame, width=400, height=400, position=CTPDockPositionFloating)